 It’s important for you to learn more about the College Advising Office and the services we provide and to keep on top of the paperwork (electronic or otherwise) that applying to college requires.
 Both college admissions offices and the College Advising Office at Deerfield assume that you are at the center of your own application process; here is a list of items for which we will hold you responsible.

-- Visit colleges if you can, with particular attention to those in your 50-50 and 70% categories.
-Where possible, schedule an interview.
+- Visit colleges if you can, with particular attention to those where you are more likely to be admitted (your 50-50 and 70+% chance of admission categories).
+Wherever possible, schedule an interview.

 - Discuss with your parents the plan for financing your college education and how that might affect your college list.

 - Request recommendations from two academic teachers, usually from the junior year.
-You may want to discuss your choices with your college advisor.
+Discuss your choices with your college advisor during spring term junior year.
 While it is ideal to ask in person for a recommendation, our teachers are understanding about an email request as long as your message is thoughtful.
+Try to make these requests by the end of junior year.

 - Complete all of your applications honestly and accurately.
 Your signature on the application is your pledge that the work you’re submitting is truthful and that it is your own.
 Submit your application yourself.
 In every aspect of the process, from your interactions with your peers to your conduct with college representatives, uphold the Academy’s standards of respect and integrity.